 - Give your boat full throttle until it is “on the plane”.
 On the plane is when your boat is on top of the water, and skims across rather than pushing the bow through.
 Typically your bow will rise, until it’s going fast enough to “skim” across.

 - Make minor adjustments to the stern drive / outboard trim in the up direction.
-Minor adjustments are achieved by pressing the up button for 1-2 seconds at a time.
+You can achieve minor adjustments by pressing the up button for 1-2 seconds at a time.
 After each adjustment, give the boat another couple of seconds to settle and note any differences.
-If the trim is adjusted too far up, the propeller will lose “traction”, the boat will lose momentum, and the engine will over-rev. The aim is to find a sweet spot between the two, where the boat increases speed and the bow lifts out of the water.
+If you adjust the trim too far up, the propeller will lose “traction”, the boat will lose momentum, and the engine will over-rev. The aim is to find a sweet spot between the two, where the boat increases speed and the bow lifts out of the water.

 - Once your boat is planing nicely and the power trim has been adjusted, we are ready to adjust the trim tabs.
-In this situation, they are used if the boat has a list to port or starboard.
+This is used if the boat has a list to port or starboard.
 A list means a “lean”, so for example we have 3 passengers on the port, and only 1 on the starboard, it’s likely we will have a list to the port.
 Much like the power trim, minor adjustments are essential.
-Adjust the starboard side “down” for a couple of seconds, and then wait to see if the list is corrected.
+Adjust the starboard side “down” for a couple of seconds, then wait to see if the list is corrected.
 If not, further adjustment may be necessary.

 The #1 rule for all trimming is to make minor adjustments.
 Your boat will take a few seconds to react, and too much adjustment will become unsettling.

-It is worth noting that popular manufacturer “Bennett” writes on their website that rocker switches are wired up in the reverse of what you may think.
+On their website, popular manufacturer “Bennett” states that rocker switches are wired up in the reverse of what you may think.
 The port side tab lowers the starboard bow, and conversely the starboard tab lowers the port bow.
 This can be confusing initially, but will usually become second nature after some use.